Profeco launches alert for failures in these car brands

 According to the consumer magazine for the month of November, around thousand 496 Suzuki Ignis 2021 model; thousand 577 KIA Forte model 2017 and 2018, and 42,212 Hyundai Tucson 2016 to 2021 have faults

-According to Profeco reports, in the Suzuki ignis An inadequate seal was found in the breather pipe in the fuel tank, which is why a fuel leak could occur, as well as during the operation of the car if the tank was full.
+According to Profeco reports, in the Suzuki ignis An improper seal was found in the breather pipe in the fuel tank, which is why a fuel leak could occur, as well as while driving the car if the tank was full.

 The KIA ForteIn both models, it presented possible faults in the illumination of the warning lights (icons) related to the engine inside the instrument panel.
 As well as foreign and different noises to the engine, while it is running.

-Another flaw that alerted the agency was that, in very extraordinary cases, cars that have the so-called Hecu module (Hydraulic & Electronic Control Unit) could experience a thermal increase in the engine compartment, increasing the risk of a fire inside the engine. same.
+Another failure that alerted the agency was that, in very extraordinary cases, cars that present the so-called Hecu module (Hydraulic & Electronic Control Unit) could experience a thermal increase in the engine compartment, increasing the risk of a fire inside the engine. same.

 Regarding the aforementioned models, Profeco has taken measures to prevent accidents from happening in the future, as well as Suzuki mentioned that it is necessary to check the correct sealing of the tank breather pipe valve at all times.